jca02266/lha/README.md

 ### Fixed bugs in level 0 header

 Invalid archives were being created for long pathnames (including directory name) that exceeded the size limit of the archive header.
-(In fact, the originals do not write any directory information in the In fact, the original does not include any directory information in the level 0 header.
+(actually, this limit still only applies to the filename length, since the original does not write any directory information in the level 0 header).
-In the autoconf version, pathnames exceeding the limit are warned.
-The autoconf version outputs a warning message for pathnames that exceed the limit, and truncates the end of the pathname.
+The autoconf version will output a warning message for pathnames that exceed the limit, and will truncate the end of the pathname.
-The autoconf version will print a warning message for pathnames that exceed the limit and truncate the pathname afterwards.
 (The level 0 header should not be used).

-長いパス名(ディレクトリも含む)に対してアーカイブヘッダのサイズ制
-限を越えた不正なアーカイブが作成されていました(実際には、オリジ
-ナルは level 0 header にディレクトリの情報を一切書かないのでこの 制限はやはりファイル名長だけが対象になります)。autoconf 版では制
-限を越えたパス名は warning メッセージを出力し、パス名の後ろを
-切り詰めます。(level 0 header は使用するべきではありません)

-空の(ディレクトリ名情報のない) -lhd- ヘッダが作成されていました。
+An empty -lhd- header (with no directory name information) was created.

 ```
   $ mkdir foo